"He has showed you, O man, what is good. And what does the Lord require of you? To act justly and to love mercy and to walk humbly with your God."

 Encouraging a life of service-minded activism through educationAs a part of the Center for Leadership Initiatives, the Justice and Mercy Initiative seeks to raise awareness of the issue of human trafficking through education, as well as practical involvement and partnership with other entities who are interested or already involved in anti-trafficking efforts.

-With the mindset of the Justice and Mercy Initiative, Bryan College alums have dedicated their careers to fighting human trafficking through a life of service.
+With the mindset of the Justice and Mercy Initiative, a few Bryan College alumni have dedicated their careers to fighting human trafficking through a life of service.
 Read the story of recent graduate Stepheny Petitte ('09), who is active in the fight against trafficking with the International Justice Mission.

 Who we are